ekozat/courses_select_manager/Documentation/sprint2_docs/userStories.md

 * I should be able to input my completed and in-progress courses into the spreadsheet, with one course per cell.
 * There should be a button or UI feature that I can use to trigger the generation of a list of recommended courses based on my progress.
 * The list of recommended courses should include detailed course descriptions, allowing me to learn more about each course and its content.

+# Simardeep Singh's user stories
+Title: Export Course Recommendations
+Priority: Low
+Estimate (in hrs): -

+User Story:

+As a Bachelor of Science student, I want the ability to export the list of recommended courses from the Excel spreadsheet for reference or sharing with advisors.

+Acceptance Criteria:
+* In the Excel spreadsheet, there should be an option to export the list of recommended courses, either as a downloadable file or by copying to the clipboard.
+* The export should include course names, prerequisites, and any other relevant information.
+* I should be able to choose the format of the export, such as a PDF, CSV, or Excel file.
+* This feature will provide convenience and flexibility in sharing and using the recommended course information outside of the spreadsheet.